 “If men were angels, no government would be necessary”.
 James Madison

-But, the extent of the regulation can be minimized, if we decrease the need for regulation by maximizing the level of honesty, integrity, fairness and fair dealing in the economy.
-We start by acknowledging that both “non-angels” & “angels” exist, and proceed to create more angels by:
+But, the extent of the regulation can be minimized, if we decrease the need for regulation by maximizing the level of honesty, integrity, and fair dealing and a commitment to looking at the big picture and the long term in the business world.
+And, since we acknowledge that both “non-angels” & “angels” exist, we must create more angels by:

-- demonstrating the long term personal benefits of their honest business activity,
+- demonstrating the long term personal benefits of honest business activity,

 - finally urging others to emulate them.

-The more Enlightened Capitalist “angels”, the less need for government regulation and entitlements.
-(We don’t present this as paradise on earth and certainly don’t expect government will “wither away”, but maximum liberty can result.)
+The more Free MarketEEr “angels” there are, the less need for government regulation.
+(We don’t present this as paradise on earth and certainly don’t expect government will “wither away”, but maximum prosperity can result.)

-Having identified how Enlightened Capitalists benefit the economy and individual prosperity, the question is: How are they created; is there a commonality of upbringing or core beliefs that they share?
+Having identified how Free MarketEErs benefit us all, the question arises: How are they created; is there a commonality of upbringing or core beliefs that they share?
 If there is, that environment should be encouraged.
-While the definitive study remains to be done, there appears to be a commonality of core beliefs instilled by religious traditions of humility as a child of God, recognition that God is a loving Creator who rewards kindness, and fostered by an upbringing that rewards work, extols frugality and presents sharing and generosity as joyous.
+While the definitive study remains to be done, there appears to be a commonality of core beliefs instilled by religious and humanist traditions of humility, kindness, work, and frugality while presenting concern for others as desirable.
+And, we should not be shy about exposing today’s government and business leaders who ARE NOT Free MarketEErs:

-- crony capitalists – government program beneficiaries and career politicians who promote regulations that only allow the well-connected to prosper,
+- career politicians who promote regulations that only allow the well-connected to prosper,

-- some trial attorneys, who encourage litigation, which discourages entrepreneurs
+- trial attorneys, who encourage litigation, which discourages entrepreneurs

-- some union bosses who damage the economy and cost their members their jobs, while salting away great wealth for themselves,
+- union bosses who betray their members, while salting away great wealth for themselves,

-- some large corporate managers who reward themselves despite doing great damage to their companies and depleting shareholder wealth.
+- corporate executives who reward themselves despite doing great damage to their companies, and

-- con-men who use the veil of capitalism to hide their thievery.
+- con-men who use the veil of free markets to hide their thievery.